DanWahlin/AzureContainerApps/Labs/Lab 4/Lab 4.md

 1. Split the traffic 50/50 between the two revisions in the Azure Portal or by using the Azure CLI `az containerapp ingress traffic set` command.

-1. Visit the URL for the container app and refresh until you see the modification in the title.
+1. Visit the URL for the container app and refresh until you see the modified title.

 1. Clean up the resources by running the following command: